jinhaochan/Mininet-Floodlight/README.md

 Edit your `snort.conf` accoringly to remove any preprocessors you don't have

-If you're having trouble, `sudo find / -type f -name snort.conf`
+If you're having trouble, `$ sudo find / -type f -name snort.conf`

 Adding a rule in `snort.conf` to catch DoS by ICMP packets